who-biz/epicbox-setup/README.md

-# Setting Up Epicbox for Epic Cash Blockchain & Wallets
+# Setting Up Epicbox for Epic Cash

 The goal of this document is to provide an easily readable and reproducible workflow for setting up Epicbox at a domain of the operator's choice.